 Notes: This table presents p-values for a variety of tests of the "Broken Windows" effect for models with $1, \ldots, 6$ lagged crimes of each type on the right hand side.
 All models shown survive the exogeneity test.
 The first row contains p-values for F-tests of whether the $5 \times \bar{\tau}$ coefficients representing across-crime intertemporal effects of light crime are equal to zero.
 The second row contains p-values for F-tests of whether the $30 \times \bar{\tau}$ coefficients representing across-crime intertemporal effects of light crime, stratified by their salience, are all equal to zero.
 Salience in this context refers to features of crime which may be associated (positively or negatively) with its perception: whether crime occurs on the weekend, at day time, outdoors, and whether the police arrive quickly to the crime scene and stay longer at the crime scene.
-The third row contains p-values for F-tests of whether the $10 \times \bar{\tau}$ coefficients representing across-crime intertemporal effects of light crime, stratified by whether light crimes was higher or lower than the median level in a given week, are all equal to zero.
-The fourth row contains p-values for F-tests of whether across-crime intertemporal effects of light crime are still equal to zero when we include 36 variables referring to the average speed of police arrival to crime scenes in t for each crime type and 36 variables referring to the average durations of the police at crime scenes in t for each crime type.
+The third row contains p-values for F-tests of whether light crimes was higher or lower than the median level in a given week, are all equal to zero.
+The fourth row contains p-values for F-tests of whether light crimes are still equal to zero when we include 36 variables referring to the average speed of police arrival to crime scenes in t for each crime type and 36 variables referring to the average durations of the police at crime scenes in t for each crime type.

 One potential concern with these findings is that light crime may generate a secondary effect - an institutional response by law enforcement - that offsets what some might consider the true "Broken Windows" effect (see diagram (13)).
 To address this concern, we report in the fourth row of Table 12 the p-values from tests of whether the observed speed of arrival to and duration of stay at the crime scene by law enforcement in period t mitigates our estimates of the intertemporal effects of light crime.
-These variables partially proxy for neighborhood-and week-specific changes in the presence of law enforcement (e.g., if the police is patrolling near a reported crime scene, it will respond more quickly).
+These variables partially proxy for neighborhoodand week-specific changes in the presence of law enforcement (e.g., if the police is patrolling near a reported crime scene, it will respond more quickly).
 We do so by including these variables as controls for each type of crime (a total of 72 variables) and testing whether the estimates of across-crime intertemporal spillovers of light crime are equal to zero.
 We find no evidence that our estimates are contaminated by an institutional response.

-&lt;sup>41This model survives at standard levels of significance for all values of $\bar{\tau}$ .
+$^{41}$ This model survives at standard levels of significance for all values of $\bar{\tau}.$

-$$Policy \longrightarrow (Perceived/Actual) \text{ Light Crime}{t-1} \Longrightarrow Severe \text{ Crime}{t}$$
+$$\begin{array}{c} \text{Policy} \longrightarrow (\text{Perceived/Actual}) \text{ Light } \text{Crime}{t-1} \Longrightarrow \text{Severe } \text{Crime}t \\ & &$$